rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 we’ve called the method on as part of what the method does, we’d use `&mut self` as the first parameter.
-Having a method that takes ownership of the instance by using just `self` as the first parameter is rare; this technique is usually used when the method transforms `self` into something else and we want to prevent the caller from using the original instance after the transformation.
+Having a method that takes ownership of the instance by using just `self` as the first parameter is rare; this technique is usually used when the method transforms `self` into something else and you want to prevent the caller from using the original instance after the transformation.

 The main benefit of using methods instead of functions, in addition to using